alisezer/flask-template/README.md

 ### Migrations

-Database migrations is handled through Flask's Migrate Package, which provides a wrapper with Alembic.
+Database migrations is handled through Flask's Migrate Package, which provides a wrapper around Alembic.
 Migrations are done for updating and creating necessary tables/entries in your database.
 Flask provides a neat way of handling these.

 After exporting your flask CLI to point towards your application (for example in this case it can be done with):
 ```